CSCfi/korp-backend/korppluginlib/README.md

 ### Configuring `korppluginlib`

-The names of plugins (modules or subpackages) to be used are defined in the list `PLUGINS` in `config.py` (that is, module `config`).
+The names of plugins (modules or subpackages) to be used are defined in the list `PLUGINS` in `config.py` (that is, Korp’s top-level module `config`).
 If a plugin module is not found, a warning is output to the standard output.

 The configuration of `korppluginlib` is in the module `korppluginlib.config` (file `korppluginlib/config.py`).
 Currently,